The Martinborough Fair

 Here are a couple of links to Council advice on food handling and food safety.

 Increase your chances - get in early

-Returning stallholders have preferential booking from 1st October to 31st October to apply and pay for their previous year's site.
-Please make a diary note to come back and apply in October.
+Returning stallholders have preferential booking during the opening month to apply and pay for their previous year's site.

 For first time applicants, early application and site payment could increase your chances of gaining a site.
-To make applying easier, register as a website user on this site so that you can be included in our mailing list and have automatic access to the application forms in October.
+To make applying easier, register as a website user on this site so that you can be included in our mailing list and have automatic access to the application form when we open.

-Priority stall allocation is given to stall holders who attended the previous Fair(s) until 31st October the preceding year.
-From the 1st November following that, all remaining stall sites are allocated on a site availability, product suitability, first-come, first-served basis.
+Priority stall allocation is given to stall holders who attended the previous Fair(s) until end of the opening month.
+From beginning of the following month, all remaining stall sites are allocated on a site availability, product suitability, first-come, first-served basis.
 We place previous stallholder requests first, and then evaluate and place new applicants.